bjcosta/landscaping/README.md

 I expect to use a small 45W pump to run it 24/7 to keep the water oxygenated and flowing and bacteria alive, but automate a larger pump during the day when the solar panels are generating excess power to permit suficient water flow for additional filtering.
 The pump is a critical part of the system and we should account for redundancy by having two pumps installed (or a backup aerator) and a battery with automatic failover.

-## Insect larvae

-Insect larvae are becoming more popular as a means to efficiently convert human food waste into protien/fat for feeding chikens and fish (and occasionally the brave human).

-One of the more common species used for this is Black soldier fly larvae.
-I have also seen occasional use of native flies which maybe preferrable for the local climate but pose a few extra challenges.

-With black soldier fly larvae, when they are getting ready to pupate they will crawl upwards, so a ramp can be made in the holding container and they will automatically crawl up when big enough and drop into a bucket which we can then use for feeding the chickens and fish.

-There are other benefits specifically of the black soldier fly.
-They do not bother people much and will return to the same container to lay eggs so can sustain a continual production of eggs.

-Issues we need to overcome are:
-* Smell
-* Are native flies suitable for this
-* Which scraps to feed the larvae and which to feed the chickens

-## Composting

-TODO

-## Water retention
-TODO Passive water retention using swales, berms, mulch and shade Water tanks, positioning usage
-One goal is to try and automate as much as possible to reduce maintainence, this includes:
-* Water/irrigation

-## Mulching
-TODO

 ## Retaining wall

 Originally was going to be added just to level off a grassy area for the kids to play.